stuartellis/tf-tasks/README.md

 This [Copier](https://copier.readthedocs.io/en/stable/) template provides files for a Terraform or OpenTofu project.

+It uses [Task](https://taskfile.dev) as the task runner for the project.

 ## Install

 You need [Copier](https://copier.readthedocs.io/en/stable/) to use this template.